South Station (subway)

 South Station (also signed as South Station Under) is a transfer station on the MBTA rapid transit Red Line and bus rapid transit Silver Line, located at Summer Street and Atlantic Avenue in downtown Boston, Massachusetts.
-It is a part of the South Station complex, the second busiest transportation center in New England.
+It is a part of the complex of the same name, the second busiest transportation center in New England.
 Eight MBTA Commuter Rail and three Amtrak intercity rail services terminate at South Station; many of those passengers then transfer to the rapid transit lines to reach other destinations in the city.
 With 24,639 daily boardings in 2019, South Station is the busiest station on the MBTA rapid transit system.